Better for the climate. Better for the pulp mills. Better for all petrol stations and cars.

 Lignol is fully compatible with fossil oil and contains as much energy and has significantly higher performance and better winter characteristics than other green fuels such as ethanol, HVO and FAME.

 The feedstock of pine oil, grease, waste etc for the production of synthetic diesel is limited.
-Rapeseed oil and palm oil are not ethically sustainable alternatives.
+Crop-based oils are not ethically sustainable alternatives.
 Renewable bio-gasoline has not been possible to produce at competitive costs at all – until now and never ever by lignin.

 Long-term and safe supply of lignin is strategically important and sufficient amounts are and will be available for a long foreseeable time in the forest and in the forest industry.